AkhiraChain/al-jabaal/docs/akhirachain-al-jabaal-architecture.md

 # **Ethereum Cosmos Bridge Architecture**

 ## Changelog
--First Sifchain Draft WIP: Austin Haines (Barefoot Coders) October 8, 2020
+-First akhirachain Draft WIP: Austin Haines (Barefoot Coders) October 8, 2020

 ## Context

 al-jabaal focuses on core features for bidirectional transfers.
-This document outlines Sifchain's al-jabaal implementation. al-jabaal includes functionality on the Ethereum network to lock and unlock Ethereum native tokens, as well as to burn and mint Cosmos pegged assets.
+This document outlines akhirachain's al-jabaal implementation. al-jabaal includes functionality on the Ethereum network to lock and unlock Ethereum native tokens, as well as to burn and mint Cosmos pegged assets.
 On Cosmos al-jabaal includes functionality to lock and unlock Cosmos native tokens, as well as to burn and mint Ethereum pegged assets.

 The architecture consists of 5 parts.
 Each part, and the logical flow of operations is described below.